Kless92/DockerConPP/README.txt

 <h4>by Spencer Klessens</h4>

-This *CMS* is uesed for universities to store information as four categories; students, professors courses and useraccounts.
+This *CMS* is uesed for universities to store information as five categories; students, professors courses, buildings and useraccounts.
 Each category has there own tables and they contains *unique* ID's and additional information.
 Below, each category with will have a list of variables with there own requirments and rules.